 What are Peer Leaders?

 Peer Leaders are students who are selected to work on University-led initiatives because they demonstrate a commitment to community values.

-- Pitch Perfect – a skills building workshop on how to develop your personal pitch
+- Pitch Perfect: A skills building workshop for students on how to develop their personal pitch.

-- Wellbeing activities alongside RUOK Day and Mental Health Week
+- Wellbeing activities, including R U OK?
+Day and Mental Health Week.